Basket Study to Evaluate the Therapeutic Activity of RO6874281 as a Combination Therapy in Participants With Advanced and/or Metastatic Solid Tumors

 - Confirmed at least one tumor lesion with location accessible to safely biopsy per clinical judgment of the treating physician.

 Biopsies are not applicable to participants in Cohorts G, H, K, and L presenting with a single target lesion and absence of any non-target lesion.

 - Consent to provide an archival tumor tissue sample (if available, applicable to all participants)

-- Willingness to undergo baseline and on-treatment tumor biopsies for pharmacodynamics (PD) biomarker analysis (not applicable to Part 1 Cohort A)
+- Willingness to undergo baseline and on-treatment tumor biopsies for pharmacodynamics (PD) biomarker analysis

 - Adequate cardiovascular function as defined in the study protocol

 - AEs related to any previous radiotherapy, chemotherapy, or surgical procedure must have resolved to Grade less than or equal to (<=) 1, except alopecia (any grade) and Grade 2 peripheral neuropathy

 - Adequate haematological, liver, and renal functions.

 - Participants with unilateral pleural effusion (indications other than NSCLC) are eligible if they fulfill both of the following: